erikeldridge/erikeldridge.github.com/_posts/2012-2-13-academic-advisory.md

 LinkedIn is also convenient for keeping in touch with colleagues, and contacting them descretely regarding employment opportunities.
 I recommend students connect with professors, and the students they would be willing to work with.

+An alternative is to simply maintain a list of the people a student would want to work with again.
+The downside is that recruiters would not have access to the student's profile.

 #### Twitter, Facebook, and Github

-I recommend students use these services to listen to the thoughts of people in industry, and reduce the perceived distance between the worlds of academia and industry.
-This is especially relevant if the student is literally far away from the geographic area in which he would like to work.
+I recommend students use these services to listen to the thoughts of working developers, and reduce the perceived distance between the worlds of academia and industry.
+This is especially relevant if the student is geographically far away from the area in which he would like to work.

-For example, suppose a student would love to build mobile applications for Twitter.
+For example, suppose a student would love to work on high-performance, backend services at Twitter.
 I would recommend he:

-1. search for "twitter java open source"
+1. search for "twitter open source"
 1. Twitter maintains several projects via Github
 1. find all the people listed under "Organization Members" on Twitter's Github page
 1. follow all of them on Github and Twitter